we have the following night's available

-At Hare Lodge holidays we have two magical eighteenth century cottages and newly converted barn set in idyllic rural Suffolk.
-Rose Cottage and Apple Tree Cottage can offer you the perfect stay, with beautiful secluded gardens, surrounded by open countryside, making it perfect for walkers and cyclists.
+At Hare Lodge holidays we have one magical eighteenth century cottages and two converted barn set in idyllic rural Suffolk.
+Rose Cottage can offer you the perfect stay, with beautiful secluded gardens, surrounded by open countryside, making it perfect for walkers and cyclists.

-The cottages are to be found in the tiny Hamlet of Sibton Green a short distance inland from the Suffolk heritage coastline of Aldeburgh, Southwold, Dunwich and RSPB Minsmere are all within easy reach , The area is ideal for walking, cycling, bird watching, riding and playing golf.
+The cottage can be found in the tiny Hamlet of Sibton Green a short distance inland from the Suffolk heritage coastline of Aldeburgh, Southwold, Dunwich and RSPB Minsmere are all within easy reach , The area is ideal for walking, cycling, bird watching, riding and playing golf.

-Our newly converted barns, Owls Roost and Squirrels Nest can be found on the edge of Peasenhall at Hare Lodge.
+Our two converted barns, Owls Roost and Squirrels Nest can be found on the edge of Peasenhall at Hare Lodge.
 Offering modern conveniences with a country feel, perfect to explore the beautiful suffolk coast and countrtyside.

 Our Barn conversion's are:

 - Owls Roost: One of two of our new additions to Hare Lodge sleeping two in a New England style barn conversion.

-- Squirrel Barn: The companion conversion to Owls Roost, Squirrel Barn comfortably sleeps two.
+- Squirrel Barn: The companion conversion to Owls Roost, Squirrel Barn comfortably sleeps two and is dog friendly

 The Barns are fully equipped with central heating, wood burning stove and logs as well as linen, towels and wifi.
 There is ample off road parking in a private car park.